ballerina-platform/module-ballerina-sql/sql-ballerina/Package.md

 ### Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ### Useful Links
 - Discuss the code changes of the Ballerina project in ballerina-dev@googlegroups.com.